Skip to content

 Where does the yield come from?

-Lending interest from borrowers on Yei Finance, Takara, and Morpho.
-People borrow USDC and pay interest — that interest goes to you.
+People borrow the assets and pay interest — that interest goes to you (minus the 10% performance fee).

 What APY can I expect?

-APY varies based on market conditions and demand for USDC borrowing on SEI.
+APY varies based on market conditions and demand for borrowing on SEI.
 Check the frontend for current rates.

 How often is yield compounded?